terra-quantum-public/tq42sdk/docs/source/CLI_Developer_Guide/Introduction.md

 2. By using Client Credential Flow:
     - Define TQ42_AUTH_CLIENT_ID and TQ42_AUTH_CLIENT_SECRET in the environment variables.
     - This authentication doesn't require user interaction.
     - Add the following environment variables in the command line.
+Use the corresponding values that were provided.

     ```bash
    export TQ42_AUTH_CLIENT_ID=your_auth_client_id